-This module is designed to familiarize students with specialized refrigeration equipment principles that they will face in the industry and how to apply it to properly diagnose system operation.
-Troubleshooting ice machines and refrigerated trucks.
+This module is designed to familiarize students with specialized refrigeration equipment principles that they will face in the industry and how to apply them to properly diagnose system operation.
+This includes learning to troubleshoot ice machines and refrigerated trucks.

 HVAC MOD 9: EPA and OSHA